Vizzuality/trase-api-shim/cloud_functions/README.md

 ## Deployment

 Code changes are deployed automatically by a GH Actions workflow when pushed to the `main` branch.
 Please refer to [infrastructure documentation](../infrastructure/README.md) for details.

+## How to update the BQ snapshot

+In order to make the function pull data from a new snapshot, it is easiest to use terraform to update the env var with the snapshot symbol for all functions.